How to Draw a Bat

 Select the Pen Tool and start tracing the outline of your sketch.

 Just draw one half of the face, and remember to close the shape.
-We will complete the full face in the next step.
+We will complete the entire face in the next step.

 Duplicate and Flip